Impaired Credit Mortgages, CCJs, Adverse Credit History, Poor Credit History, Dissolved IVAs, Dissolved Bankruptcy

 - If you have defaulted on a loan by missing a payment on a Hire Purchase (HP) agreement.

-- You may have mortgage arrears which may be as a result of a variety of different situations.
-The most common are due to sickness or unemployment, but there may be a number of other reasons why you may have fallen behind.
+- You may have mortgage arrears which have arisen for various reasons.
+The most common are due to sickness or unemployment, but there are also other reasons why you may have fallen behind.

 - Bankruptcy orders or even bankrupts who have been discharged.